Stocks fall sharply after bond market warns of recession

 The indicator isn't perfect, though, and it's given false signals in the past.
 Some market watchers also say the yield curve may be a less reliable indicator this time because technical factors may be distorting longer-term yields, such as negative bond yields abroad and the Federal Reserve's holdings of $3.8 trillion in Treasurys and other investments on its balance sheet.

-Macy's plunged 11.4%, the sharpest loss in the S&P 500, after it slashed its profit forecast for the year.
+Macy's plunged 11.4 per cent, the sharpest loss in the S&P 500, after it slashed its profit forecast for the year.
 The retailer's profit for the latest quarter fell far short of analysts' forecasts as it was forced to slash prices on unsold merchandise.
 The grim results from Macy's sent other retailers sharply lower, too.
-Nordstrom sank 10% and Kohl's dropped 11%.
+Nordstrom sank 10 per cent and Kohl's dropped 11 per cent.

 Energy stocks also sank sharply, hurt by another drop in the price of crude oil on worries that a weakening global economy will drag down demand.
-National Oilwell Varco slumped 7.4% and Schlumberger skidded 6.5%.
-The price of benchmark US crude slid 3.9% to $54.88 per barrel.
-Brent crude, the international standard, lost 3.7% to $59.04.
+National Oilwell Varco slumped 7.4 per cent and Schlumberger skidded 6.5 per cent.
+The price of benchmark US crude slid 3.9 per cent to $54.88 per barrel.
+Brent crude, the international standard, lost 3.7 per cent to $59.04.

-In Asia, Japan's Nikkei 225 rose 1%, the Kospi in South Korea gained 0.7% and the Hang Seng in Hong Kong added 0.1%.
+In Asia, Japan's Nikkei 225 rose 1 per cent, the Kospi in South Korea gained 0.7 per cent and the Hang Seng in Hong Kong added 0.1 per cent.

 - AP